Dynamic Content

 Note: The identifier should be the first column.
 Any column after the first is treated as a user property or data tag that will be added or updated for that identifier.

-After you have sent the emails to your test segment, check your email inbox to view the rendered emails.
+After you have sent the messages to your test segment, check each device to see how it looks!

 Usage Considerations